yash-srivastava19/syngen/README.md

 # SynGen - Synthetic Data Generation
-Data scarcity is a big issue, syngen tries to solve it.
-Generate synthetic data, with similar language complexity, diversity, and length.
+In the world of AI, data is moat.
+Unfortunately, finding enough high-quality data can be a huge pain.
+That's what syngen tries to solve.
+I've tested synthetic data generation of a variety of models and variety of prompts.
+There are tweaks you can do to the complexity, variety, and length of real data, giving you a fine control over the data you want.

 ## Models and Architecture Tested
 3 classes of models were tested, Ollama(Llama3.2), HF(maybe some GPT2 style small model, or phi/Qwen), and commercially avaialble models(Cohere)

+3 classes of prompts are testsed, these include prompts for diversity, language complexity, and text length.
+There is also a base prompt to compare against.

 ## Problem
 For starters, we will try to generate sythetic reviews.
 There are 3 prompts based on the three things we mentioned.